SysBioOncology/AutoencoderABM/README.md

 ```

 ## Data availability
-Note that some example files are present in the repository, although the data used for the proceedings need to be downloaded from Zenodo [ADD LINK].
+Note that some example files are present in the repository, although the data used for the proceedings need to be downloaded from [Zenodo](https://zenodo.org/records/19022344).
 Zenodo includes the following files:
 * original tumoroid images
 * mapped tumoroid and tcga images (both CSV file for ABM input and image), and generated synthetic images
 * optimized autoencoders and encoders for three data sets: synthetic, tumoroid and TCGA